 Data Flow Diagrams are phenomenal tools for visualization.
 Working with business experts, you can help them identify problems and inefficiencies they don’t even know they have.
 These are not people problems; they are process problems.
-Understanding when and how to create and use Data Flow Diagrams will help you discover and capture the requirements for improving the use of information technology.
+Understanding when and how to create and use Data Flow Diagrams will help you discover and capture the requirements for improving the use of digital solutions.

 Why Should You Take this Course?

-In this 90 minute video course, you will learn the benefits of process visualization for the business community, for the one wearing the BA hat, for those tasked with developing the solution, and ultimately for the entire organization.
+In this 2½ hour self-paced video course, you will learn the benefits of process visualization for the business community, for the one wearing the business analysis hat, for those tasked with developing the solution, and ultimately for the entire organization.

 You will also discover how DFDs are powerful tools for recognizing and eliminating two of the major problems that haunt IT projects, namely Scope Creep and Project Overruns caused by late project change requests.